UM-ARM-Lab/vr_teleop/README.md

 # VR teleop for unity:
 This is the ROS portion of the armlabs VR teleopeartion suite.
-You will also need the Unity(https://github.com/UM-ARM-Lab/unity_victor_teleop).
+You will also need the [Unity package](https://github.com/UM-ARM-Lab/unity_victor_teleop).
 You can find further explanation on the [wiki](https://github.com/UM-ARM-Lab/unity_victor_teleop/wiki).

 ![flow diagram](flow_diagram.png)